Charles Bertie Prowse: Commemoration

 Prowse was originally buried, alongside some of his comrades, at a cemetery at Vauchelles-lès-Authie established for use by a field ambulance unit.
 In 1919 some of his comrades laid a plaque on his grave marked "as a tribute to his memory from his Old Comrades of the 7th Bn Somerset LI".
 Because the Vauchelles did not receive many burials, after the war it was consolidated into the Louvencourt Military Cemetery near Louvencourt.
 Prowse and the seven other burials were buried next to each other on the same row; the Louvencourt cemetery is near to the 11th Infantry Brigade's 1 July battlefield.
 Prowse's grave is marked with the engraving chosen by his family "Be thou faithful unto death and I will give thee a crown of life".
 The wooden grave marker cross from Prowse's Vauchelles burial is now on display in St Mary Magdalene Church.

 In 1921 a stained-glass window designed by Henry Holiday was installed in the Church of St John the Baptist, Yeovil, in the memory of Prowse and his brother, Royal Navy Captain Cecil Irby Prowse.
 Cecil commanded the battlecruiser HMS Queen Mary and was lost, with most of his crew, at the Battle of Jutland on 31 May 1916, just weeks before Charles Bertie Prowse was killed in action.
 Prowse was also commemorated by the army with a fortification on the Somme, near Auchonvillers, named Fort Prowse; the concrete fort was partially destroyed by German shellfire.
 Prowse has the unusual honour of having given his name, indirectly, to a Commonwealth War Graves Commission cemetery.
-The Prowse Point cemetery was named for the farm on the Ploegsteert Wood battlefield.
+The Prowse Point cemetery was named after the farm on the Ploegsteert Wood battlefield.
 It is the only cemetery in the Ypres Salient to be named after a person.